Prague is one of the most beautiful European Cities we have ever visited. With so much to cover, here are our top 9 fun things to do in Prague.

 Holding a huge collection of bedroom devices, this museum has become somewhat interesting for the public and is now one of the top fun things to do in Prague.

-Not only is it a picturesque photo location but it also holds a lot of interesting history behind it.
+Not only is the Old Town a picturesque location, but it also holds a lot of interesting history behind it.

 Trdelnik is the most traditional thing to eat when visiting Prague and is the most common pastry you’ll find on the streets.

 Although supposedly it doesn’t come from Czech Republic originally, Hungarians will say it’s their sweet dish, it has certainly been adapted into the culture.
 With a Trdelnik shop to be seen on nearly every street corner.

 They can be found in every tourist area in Prague priced at around 120 Crowns each.
 Depending on toppings.

 The Dancing House in Prague is a really interesting building and it’s location is what really makes this modern, unique design stand out.